seanmiddleditch/formatxx/README.md

 types relies on `std::ostream` wrappers (which are neither lightweight includes nor are they runtime efficient).
 For these reasons, research into formatxx began.

-The initial design did not use a `format` function for each type.
+The initial design did not use a `format_value` function for each type.
 Instead, an enumeration for the basic categories of primitives (`bool`, `signed long`, `double`, etc.) was computed via a template, values would be cast into their desired "native" representation, and that would be passed into the format function.
-Unfortunately, this added a lot of heavy template machinery to the header: the enum selection, a `std::tuple` for storing the converted inputs, etc. It also proved to be difficult to get good support for `format` functions for user-defined types with clean and concise error messages.
+Unfortunately, this added a lot of heavy template machinery to the header: the enum selection, a `std::tuple` for storing the converted inputs, etc. It also proved to be difficult to get good support for `format_value` functions for user-defined types with clean and concise error messages.

 The current internal implementation supports a home-grown format lightly modeled after than in cppformat.
 The intended syntax will allow positional and non-positional arguments, "standard"